 It comes together with fresh veggies and that tender orzo pasta, but you can use any type of pasta really.
 And if you crave this orzo soup year-round like I do, it works perfectly with chicken as well.

-The last thing I want to do after Thanksgiving is to make another big meal, therefore easy ways to repurpose leftovers is the way to go!
-I always have leftover turkey, which is great because I love making this turkey orzo soup!
-It comes together really quickly in under 30 minutes with minimal prep.
+The last thing I want to make after Thanksgiving is another big meal, therefore easy ways to repurpose leftovers is the way to go!
+I always have leftover turkey, which is great for my turkey orzo soup!
+It comes together in under 30 minutes with minimal prep.

-This leftover turkey soup is made with lots of fresh veggies and broth, so it’s light and cozy, just like my rotisserie chicken noodle soup or slow cooker chicken noodle soup!
-But if you’re in the mood for something creamier, try my Creamy Turkey Wild Rice Soup.
+This leftover turkey soup is made with lots of fresh veggies and light broth, similar to my rotisserie chicken noodle soup.
+And if you’re in the mood for something creamier, try my Creamy Turkey Wild Rice Soup!

 And trust me on this, you’ll want to serve this turkey orzo soup with a fresh squeeze of lemon juice!
-It adds amazing flavor and brightness that makes this delicious soup even better!
+It adds amazing flavor and brightness, which is what also makes my lemon chicken orzo soup so good!

 Jump to: